rpriam/narremgen-code/README.md

 - Improvement of the pipeline, for loop textual refinement, etc.
 - Access to other available API (as Gemini,Grock,Llama, Mistral).
 - Plug algebra/grammar for long texts and stories on any subject.
+- Automatic checking validity of advice (+update prompt /source)

+## Warning

+Only informed users or trainers should apply this system in practice and must review all generated outputs.
+These stories illustrate everyday behavioral situations such as including health-related contexts, and are intended primarily for conceptual and linguistic modeling within the SN/DE framework.
+Any practical use in medical, practical, psychological, or advisory contexts requires independent validation by qualified experts.
+Users should verify any factual information through official or peer-reviewed sources, preferably recent publications in relevant scientific fields.
+Large language models remain prone to hallucinations, and this version of the package does not include automatic guideline or source-credibility verification.

 ## References